MBS (TV channel): Transition from NET to TBS

 In the 1970s, TBS was known as the "hero of private broadcasting" and held a leading position in Japan's private television industry.
 As a result, MBS's ratings increased after switching networks.
-From October 1975 to March 1980, the MBS won the triple crown of ratings.
+From October 1975 to March 1980, MBS won the "triple crown" of ratings.
 High ratings also boosted advertising performance.
-Mainichi Broadcasting ranked first in prime time ratings for 26 consecutive weeks in the first half of 1978.
-In the same year, MBS's revenue reached 30.15 billion yen, and the profit reached 5.12 billion yen.
-The revenue of both the television division and the radio division ranked first among Osaka stations.
+Mainichi Broadcasting ranked first in prime-time ratings for 26 consecutive weeks in the first half of 1978.
+In the same year, MBS's revenue reached 30.15 billion yen, and profit reached 5.12 billion yen.
+The revenue of both the television and radio divisions ranked first among Osaka stations.
 Beginning in the late 1970s, Mainichi Broadcasting took the lead in introducing electronic news gathering (ENG) among private stations in Osaka, which greatly improved its news gathering and editing capabilities.
 In 1978, Mainichi Broadcasting opened the Bonn branch, JNN's 11th overseas branch.
 In 1986, Mainichi Broadcasting opened its second overseas branch, the Manila branch.
-In terms of technological innovation, Mainichi Broadcasting began broadcasting stereo TV in 1982, and began broadcasting data information in 1986.
+In terms of technological innovation, Mainichi Broadcasting began broadcasting stereo TV in 1982 and data information in 1986.
 In 1989, MBS introduced the Satellite News Relay (SNG) System.

 In 1986, Mainichi Broadcasting regained the top position in advertising revenue among Osaka stations.
-In 1987, Mainichi Broadcasting's turnover reached 53.518 billion yen and profit reached 6.233 billion yen, both setting high records at the time.
-Relying on the good times of Japan's bubble economy, Mainichi Broadcasting's revenue increased to 64.949 billion yen in 1990, with profits reaching 9.489 billion yen.
-Taking advantage of the introduction of satellite and cable TV in Japan, Mainichi Broadcasting participated in investing in Japan Satellite Broadcasting in 1983.
-In 1989, Mainichi Broadcasting joined with Sumitomo Corporation to invest in the establishment of SVN (Space Vision Network) company and began to establish their own satellite TV channels.
-In 1993, SVN changed its name to GAORA and became a sports-oriented satellite TV channel.
+In 1987, Mainichi Broadcasting's turnover reached 53.518 billion yen and profit reached 6.233 billion yen, setting high records at the time.
+Relying on the economic boom of Japan's bubble economy, Mainichi Broadcasting's revenue increased to 64.949 billion yen in 1990, with profits reaching 9.489 billion yen.
+Taking advantage of the introduction of satellite and cable TV in Japan, Mainichi Broadcasting invested in Japan Satellite Broadcasting in 1983.
+In 1989, Mainichi Broadcasting joined Sumitomo Corporation to invest in the establishment of SVN (Space Vision Network) and began to establish their own satellite TV channels.
+In 1993, SVN changed its name to Gaora and became a sports-oriented satellite TV channel.